 Children have free access to play materials and resources which are rotated regularly so the children have something different to play with.
 This encourages positive interaction with resources and with other children.
-We endeavour to keep the nursery clean and maintained at all times.
+We endeavour to keep the nursery clean and always maintained.

-From time to time we carry out emergency evacuation drills; your child will then have the knowledge of the evacuation procedure if it is needed.
-All staff are CRB checked before they are allowed to work unsupervised with the children.
+From time to time, we carry out emergency evacuation drills; your child will then have the knowledge of the evacuation procedure if it is needed.
+All staff are CRB checked before they are permitted to work unsupervised with the children.
 They are kept up to date on all aspects of Health and Safety, Child Protection and First Aid.
-Through this knowledge we are able to highlight and concerns, keeping children safe and protecting them from harm.
+Through this knowledge we can highlight and concerns, keeping children safe and protecting them from harm.

-We keep within the adult:child ratios as stated within the Early Years Foundation Stage.
-Whilst on outings, the ratios are higher to take into account any added risks.
+We keep within the adult: child ratios as stated within the Early Years Foundation Stage.
+Whilst on outings, the ratios are higher to consider any added risks.
 Risk assessments are carried out and written permission is required for your child to leave the nursery building on outings.
-Any hazards identified as a result of risk assessments are recorded and acted upon.
+Any hazards identified because of risk assessments are recorded and acted upon.
 Children are encouraged to learn about managing risk, for example not running indoors and keeping off the climbing equipment if it is slippery and wet.